 In addition to the countless market stalls, you will find an ice skating rink and lots and lots of attractions.
 To be honest, it sometimes feels a bit more like a big multi-cultural country fair than a traditional Christmas market.
 But if you are looking for a Christmas market that has it all, then you’ll definitely enjoy visiting Brussels in winter.

-My absolute favourite place to be in Brussels during the Holiday season is the main town square, Grand Place.
+My absolute favorite place to be in Brussels during the Holiday season is the main town square, Grand Place.
 There is always a big Christmas tree in the middle of the square, as well as a Christmas stall with sheep and donkeys.
 But the best part is the incredible music and light show that turns the Grand Place into a real fairytale.
 The music and light show usually takes about 10-15 minutes and plays continuously throughout the evening, during the whole holiday season.
 Don’t miss it!

 TIP: If you can, try to avoid weekends as Brussels Christmas market can get really packed.
 Also, as in any other bigger town, watch out for pickpockets.